Configuring Basic macOS Management in Workspace ONE UEM

 - When prompted, enter a Device Lock Code.
 For this exercise, enter

-as the firmware lock code.
+111111as the firmware lock code.

 - Click Lock Device.

-- The device will reboot after a short delay and the firmware will be locked.
+- The device will reboot after a short delay, and the firmware will be locked.

 - To unlock the device, enter

-at the System Lock screen.
+111111at the System Lock screen.

-Understanding macOS Software Delivery
+Understanding macOS software delivery

 The following software delivery methods are available for macOS: